History & Heritage

 The pattern of historic houses running up along Union, Federal and Chestnut Streets was well established by the mid-19th century.
 Today Milton´s Historic District is well known for its four stately “Governor´s Houses”, once occupied by men who served as governors of Delaware (or of Wyoming, in one case).

-In 1965, Milton was incorporate with a town form of government.
+In 1865, Milton was incorporated with a town form of government.
 By the late 19th century, the industrial development of granaries and crop processing was well established in the south end of Town.
 Here the Queen Anne´s Railroad (later called the Maryland & Delaware Coast Railway) crossed Federal and Chestnut Streets, with rail services to points north through Ellendale, 6 miles to the west.

 By the early 20th century, Milton´s town center was well developed with general merchandising stores, shops, taverns and restaurants and a movie theater.
 In 1909 a fire destroyed 14 buildings in the down town area, with $400,000 worth of damage.